bykovser/TilableNoiseGen/readme.md

 - **Alpha**: Generate an alpha channel for the texture.
 - **Groovy**: Use absolute values for higher contrast.

-## Example Use Cases

-- **Procedural Textures**: Create seamless textures for materials like clouds, marble, or wood.
-- **Displacement Maps**: Generate height maps for displacement in shaders.
-- **Backgrounds**: Use noise textures as dynamic backgrounds in animations.

 ## Notes

 - The generated textures are saved as packed data within the Blender file.
 To save them externally, use the `Image > Save As` option in the Image Editor.